-b.
+5. Regarding Adult Protective Services (APS) cases: a.
+By the end of March 2024 ElderSource will develop a survey form to go to providers with questions regarding APS referrals (with particular focus on high risk referrals, timeliness of contacts and doing follow-ups), that will be completed by providers on a monthly basis thereafter. b.
 Throughout 2024-2027, ElderSource providers will continue to be responsive to all APS high risk referrals received from DCF. c.
-Throughout 2024-2027, ElderSource will track: i.
+In 2024 through 2027, ElderSource will track on an annual basis, once outcome measure reports become available on ARRT and/or eCIRTS: i.
 The percent of (APS) referrals who are in need of immediate services to prevent further harm who are served within 72 hours ii.
 The percent of new service recipients whose Activities of Daily Living (ADL) assessment score has been maintained or improved iii.
 The percentage of new service recipients whose Instrumental Activities of Daily Living (IADL) assessment score has been maintained or improved. iv.
 The percent of elders assessed with high or moderate risk environments who improved their environment score 6.
 Throughout 2024-2027, ElderSource will identify areas with the greatest economic and social need through DOEA mapping and data analysis.
-ElderSource will share this information with providers on an at least annual basis and assist them with employing techniques to better serve the needs of those in identified areas.
+ElderSource will share this information with providers on an at least annual basis (starting by the end of August 2024 and yearly thereafter) and assist them with employing techniques to better serve the needs of those in identified areas.
+7. ElderSource staff and volunteers (including SHINE/SMP/MIPPA and Telephone Reassurance volunteers) will receive training on elder abuse, neglect and exploitation awareness upon onboarding and annually thereafter (starting in January 2024 through December 2027).
+Training will include recognizing and knowing how to report elder neglect and abuse of all types